Treatment for vertigo

 This Brandt-Daroff exercise for dizziness is most commonly recommended at home because it is simple to do unsupervised.

-You shouldn’t perform the Brandt-Daroff exercise unless you are in a safe place and won’t be driving for a while because it might increase dizziness for a short period of time.
+You shouldn’t perform the Brandt-Daroff exercise unless you are in a safe place and won’t drive for a while because it might temporarily increase dizziness.

 Yoga and tai chi are exercises for vertigo treatment.